AndreiCherniaev/QBuffer_test/README.md

 cmake --build build/ --parallel
 ```
 ## Run
-Before start open source code and uncomment A) and comment B) and rebuild
+Before start open source code and uncomment A) and comment B),C) and rebuild
 ### A) Open-close way
 ```
 buf.close();